 How to Create Online Courses – Tools You Need

 It couldn’t be easier to create your own online course than it is today.
-There are so many programs out there that you don’t have to have a degree in tech to create and publish your course.
+There is so much software to create online courses that you don’t have to have a degree in tech to create and publish your course.
+A lot of the software is cloud-based.
 Almost anyone can do it with just a few tools.

 Here’s what you need.